raspberrypilearning/top-5-emoji-list/en/quiz1/question_2.md

 You used different animation styles with `@keyframes` rules to create transitions.

-How long, in **total** will the animation using the code below run for?
+How long, in **total**, will the animation using the code below run for?

 `animation: rotate-center linear 4s 2;`